polkascan/py-substrate-metadata-docs/docs/turing/automationtime.md

 ** This is currently limited to calls from the System and Balances pallets.

 \# Parameters
-* `provided_id`: An id provided by the user.
-This id must be unique for the user.
 * `execution_times`: The list of unix standard times in seconds for when the task should run.
 * `call`: The call that will be dispatched.